-WordCamp 2007, a 2-day conference for WordPress users and developers in San Francisco is over.
-Attendees returned as better bloggers and the development and future of WordPress was highlighted.
+WordCamp, a 2-day WordPress conference for users and developers in San Francisco is over.
+Attendees returned as better bloggers and the development and future of WordPress were highlighted.
 With a line up of top technology experts and blogging gurus, it was bound to be a success.
-I learnt some useful lessons…
+I learned some useful lessons…

 See how I hosted WordPress in an alternate directory